GpAstA/LLGMN/README.md

 ```

 ## Notes
-- Use only NLLLoss because R-LLGMN output is like softmax.
+- Use only NLLLoss because LLGMN output is like softmax.
-- I think processing speed would be able to be faster, because the cell needs for loop.
 - Please tell me, if you find any bug.
 - I checked this code work on Win10 and Ubuntu18.04.
 Sorry I don't have Mac.